Wiebke/TangramGenerator/README.md

 Additionally, the tangram contains its outline and an evaluation object.
 The file also includes functions for:
 * computing the center of a tangram and centering the tangram in the drawing area
-* creating SVG-elements for the outline an individual tans and attaching them to a given element
+* creating SVG-elements for the outline and individual tans and attaching them to a given element
 * comparing tangrams according to their evaluation value